kamilburda/gimp-export-layers/DEVELOPMENT.md

 Import modules at the beginning of a module.

-Use explicit relative imports in modules not used as main modules.
+Prefer explicit relative imports in modules not used as main modules.
 For modules forming a library, this avoids a dependency on applications using the library.

 Import whole modules, do not import individual classes, functions or other objects.
 Exceptions: